Sign by June 30, 2026 to lock the $500 Tesla Next Million rebate. $2,000 Wattsmart has no current deadline.

 BYOP Electric is not a solar company.
 We’re whole-home backup experts.

 Most installers treat batteries like an upsell on solar.
 We started backup-first.
-No commissioned salespeople, no inflated quotes, no leases.
+No upsells, no inflated quotes, no leases.

 Batsaikhan Ariun-Erdene, founder of BYOP Electric, on-site at a Utah substation